bitblit/LambdaAngularUniversal/readme.md

 }
 ```

+And if you are wiping out the directory, be sure not to delete app.server.module.ts - you need it, and you
+probably don't have it in your pre-universal application.

+You'll also want to take a close look at your .angular-cli.json file - especially if you are bringing in any
+external libraries or scripts, please notice that in the new file there are 2 versions (browser and server), and
+you'll need to put that info into both of them.

 There are other things you need to know about running Angular universal (mainly around not
 promiscuously using the window object because that can't be simulated server side) but you should
 read the Angular Universal docs for that stuff.
+[This is a good overview] (https://medium.com/google-developer-experts/angular-universal-for-the-rest-of-us-922ca8bac84)

 ## Subsequent runs